lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 03:19 PM)_

-> t!8ball Do we start chasing them?
+t!8ball Do we start chasing them?

 **Tatsumaki** _(15-Sep-18 03:19 PM)_

-> 🎱 | It is decidedly so,
+> 🎱 | It is decidedly so, Zander.
-> Zander
-> .

 **WatchfulDrake** _(15-Sep-18 03:20 PM)_

 > I'll be back in a second, I'm going to get my rifle

-> t!8ball does Hector find a few knights trying to raid the ship on the way to his room?
+t!8ball does Hector find a few knights trying to raid the ship on the way to his room?

 **Tatsumaki** _(15-Sep-18 03:21 PM)_

-> 🎱 | Concentrate and ask again,
+> 🎱 | Concentrate and ask again, MultiTheDuck.
-> MultiTheDuck
-> .

 **WatchfulDrake** _(15-Sep-18 03:21 PM)_

-> t!8ball does Hector find a few knights trying to raid the ship on the way to his room?
+t!8ball does Hector find a few knights trying to raid the ship on the way to his room?

 **Tatsumaki** _(15-Sep-18 03:21 PM)_

-> 🎱 | My reply is no,
+> 🎱 | My reply is no, MultiTheDuck.
-> MultiTheDuck
-> .

 **Brakia** _(15-Sep-18 03:21 PM)_

-> t!8ball Do we catch up and board the knight's ship?
+t!8ball Do we catch up and board the knight's ship?

 **Tatsumaki** _(15-Sep-18 03:21 PM)_

-> 🎱 | Ask again later,
+> 🎱 | Ask again later, Brakia.
-> Brakia
-> .

 **Brakia** _(15-Sep-18 03:22 PM)_

-> t!8ball Do we catch up and board the knight's ship?
+t!8ball Do we catch up and board the knight's ship?

 **Tatsumaki** _(15-Sep-18 03:22 PM)_

-> 🎱 | It is decidedly so,
+> 🎱 | It is decidedly so, Brakia.
-> Brakia
-> .

 **Bagelwrecker** _(15-Sep-18 03:22 PM)_

-> t!8ball did every weapon in the system we're in get turned into dildos?
+t!8ball did every weapon in the system we're in get turned into dildos?

 **Tatsumaki** _(15-Sep-18 03:22 PM)_

-> 🎱 | Outlook good,
+> 🎱 | Outlook good, Bagelwrecker.
-> Bagelwrecker
-> .

 **WatchfulDrake** _(15-Sep-18 03:23 PM)_